tinkerbell/tinkerbell.org/content/setup/local-with-vagrant/_index.md

 ![Screenshot from the worker](/images/vagrant-setup-vbox-worker.png)

 {{% notice note %}}
-If you have a 4k monitor a few notes about how to make the [UI bigger](https://github.com/tinkerbell/tinkerbell.org/pull/76#discussion_r442151095)
+If you have a 4k monitor, here are a few notes about how to make the [UI bigger](https://github.com/tinkerbell/tinkerbell.org/pull/76#discussion_r442151095).
 {{% /notice %}}

 In the meantime you can get back looking at the terminal where we are watching